Information for new students

 This course asks how and what we learn about sexualities in New Zealand.

-ENGGEN 100G Technological Choices for the New Millennium
+ENGGEN 100G Technological Choices for the Future

 This course considers technological choices to support informed decision-making in the use of technology in modern society.

 This course examines a selection of exciting works by major authors from different periods in the history of English literature.

 A course developing university-wide skills of reading, writing and analysis.

 The aim of this course is to provide an introduction to a wide range of environmental problems and possible solutions, and to facilitate critical thinking and evaluation of environmental issues.

 EUROPEAN 100G Europe and the World